 What is OSHA in Healthcare?

 OSHA (Occupational Safety and Health Administration) sets and enforces standards to protect workers from accidents, illnesses, and other hazards.
 OSHA standards cover various topics, including hazard communication programs, electrical safety, machine guarding, and fire protection.

 OSHA standards for medical practices are vital because they provide patients and healthcare professionals with a safe and healthy environment.
 However, few people know how OSHA standards work for medical practices, so we will discuss them in this article.

-OSHA Standards for Medical Facilities and Offices
+OSHA Checklist for Medical Offices and Facilities Standards

 #1 - The Bloodborne Pathogens Standard

 The BBP safeguards against diseases that are transmittable through blood and other bodily fluids.
 Employers need to make sure they have a plan to protect people from getting injuries or illnesses at work.
 They need to know what to do if someone gets hurt or sick, how to get rid of waste, and how to keep track of the plan.